ruuda/squiller/README.md

 # Querybinder

-Querybinder generates Rust code from annotated SQL queries.
+Querybinder generates boilerplate code from annotated SQL queries.

-Working with SQL in statically typed languages is often tedious.
+Working with SQL is often tedious, especially in statically typed settings.
 You need to explicitly bind values to parameters, and extract the resulting values for every column with the right type.
-Querybinder can generate this boilerplate code from a SQL file, based on a few minimal annotations.
+Querybinder can generate this boilerplate code from a SQL file, based on annotations in comments.

 **Vaporware warning**: This is a work in progress.
-It does not actually generate any code yet right now.
+Basic code generation for `rust-sqlite` works, but the project is pre-alpha quality.

 ## Example